Maintenance and Inspections

 Operators use high-tech tools to detect ever-smaller issues in pipelines during regular inspections.

 Pipeline operators have multiple ways to detect leaks, from computer-based leak detection systems to regular patrols of the pipeline right-of-way.
-Pipeline operators conduct physical inspections through regular aerial surveillance by airplane, unmanned aircraft systems or helicopter.
-On the ground, inspectors conduct visual evaluations by walking the line, performing maintenance and inspecting equipment and valves.
+Pipeline operators conduct physical inspections through regular aerial surveillance by airplane, unmanned aircraft systems (UAS, or drones) or helicopter.
+On the ground, inspectors conduct visual evaluations by walking the line, performing maintenance, and inspecting equipment and valves.

 The video above shows pipeline operators conducting routine inspections using unmanned aircraft systems.